Jepleting/Jepleting/README.md

-Hello,I am Jepleting Linah,a curious ,enthusiastic and highly motivated individual who is interested in Data Science,Data Analytics and Machine Learning.
+Hello,I am Jepleting Linah,a curious ,enthusiastic and highly motivated individual who is interested in Data Science and Web Development.

-I would like to collaborate on any projects that touch on the above concepts since I am sure it will give me more exposure and relevant experience.

-You can reach me @ jepletinglinah5@gmail.com
+You can reach me @ jepletinglinah5@gmail.com and lets get cracking!!!

 ...let's have fun learning,cheers🥂😌.